 Welcome to Alliance Manchester Business School!
 Please follow the steps below to ensure that you’re fully set-up, connected and ready to settle into life as a student here in Manchester.

-- IT checklist for new students at The University of Manchester (video)
+- Watch this video and complete your IT checklist for new students at The University of Manchester

 Our main means of contact with you is by email so it is essential that you check your University of Manchester email account on a daily basis.
 Otherwise, you might miss important information, eg. about your timetable, option choices or examinations.